Wall Street surges as Congress preps more stimulus and oil bounces back

 The S&P 500 posted four new 52-week highs and two new lows; the Nasdaq Composite recorded 24 new highs and 19 new lows.

-Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio and Tom Brown
+Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio, Tom Brown and Jonathan Oatis